Massadio Haïdara

-Massadio Haïdara (born 2 December 1992) is a professional footballer who plays as a left-back for Süper Lig club Kocaelispor.
+Massadio Haïdara (born 2 December 1992) is a professional footballer who plays as a left-back for Turkish Süper Lig club Kocaelispor.
 Born in France, he plays for the Mali national team.

 Club career

 Nancy

 Haïdara made his professional debut on 11 December 2010 in a league match against Sochaux.
 On 10 January 2011, he signed his first professional contract after agreeing to a three-year deal with Nancy.